 It may seem strange, but some U.S. life insurance policies may deny benefits to your loved ones if you are living in a foreign country at the time of your death.
 Be sure to explain on your insurance application if you have any future plans for living outside the U.S. and check your policy for rules on death in another country.

 You may be overwhelmed by the number of ways in which your term life insurance claim could be denied, but rest easy.
 In most years, only a small fraction of life insurance claims are contested, and a portion of these claims are ultimately paid anyway.
 Furthermore, life insurance benefits paid to your loved ones usually are not taxed.
-So, this insurance is a great choice for your peace of mind.
+So, this insurance may be a great option for you.